@jviide.iki.fi ·

 22. Netlify API curl -i -H "User-Agent: foo" -H "Authorization: Bearer foo" http://api.netlify.com/api/v1/sites

-23. OpenAI API — Updated to return errors. curl -i -H "Content-Type: application/json" -H "Authorization: Bearer 123" -d '{}' http://api.openai.com/v1/chat/completions
+23. OpenAI API — Updated on to return errors. curl -i -H "Content-Type: application/json" -H "Authorization: Bearer 123" -d '{}' http://api.openai.com/v1/chat/completions

 24. OVHCloud API curl -i http://api.us.ovhcloud.com/1.0/auth/details